About Barbara Wrigley McDevitt

 One Christmas, my parents surprised me with a Kodak Brownie camera, and just like that, a budding photographer was born.
 From then on, I brought my camera with me on those Sunday visits, recorded everything that my grandfather and father did and cooked in that kitchen, and asked everyone to smile and say “cheese” at least every five seconds.
 I also took about a billion photos of our five dogs and five cats.

 Time passed.
-I attended college, got married to the love of my love, Austin, settled down in Minneapolis, Minnesota and got a job in the corporate world.
-My enthusiasm for photography never waned, and I photographed anything and everything I could focus my camera on—people, buildings, restaurants, food; you name it and I captured it.
+I attended college, got married to the love of my love, Austin, settled down in Minneapolis, Minnesota, went to law school and became a lawyer.
+My enthusiasm for photography never waned, and every chance I got I photographed anything and everything I could focus my camera on—people, buildings, restaurants, food; you name it and I captured it.

 One day, as I was trying not to slip into a catatonic state behind my desk, I had an epiphany—I’d follow my passion and start my own photography business!
 And as they say, “the rest is history.”
-I’m now blessed with the best job in the world—one that seems far more like play than work.
+I’m now blessed to be doing something that seems far more like play than work.

 These days, when I’m not snapping images of food in my home studio or at a restaurant, shooting a cookbook, trying out new recipes, or ideas about lighting and styling—I’m online shopping (I'm a true shopaholic), devouring mystery novels at an alarming rate, and watching thrillers on TV.
 I’m also an avid collector (okay, hoarder) of food photography props.
-Recently, while Austin was eyeing my ever growing, staggering assortment of props, he suggested I didn't need a studio, I needed a warehouse.
+Recently, while my husband was eyeing my ever growing, staggering assortment of props, he suggested I didn't need a studio, I needed a warehouse.
 I’m working on that—the warehouse, I mean.

-Along with hoping to own a warehouse one day, I’m a proud member of Professional Photographers of America; the International Association of Culinary Professionals; Nikon Professional Services, where I’ve met the some of the most interesting, sharing people imaginable.
+Along with hoping to own a warehouse one day, I’m a proud member of the International Association of Culinary Professionals and Nikon Professional Services.

 Images for Licensing